Marlon Samuels

 Marlon Nathaniel Samuels (born 5 February 1981) is a Jamaican former cricketer who played internationally for the West Indies in all three formats, and a former ODI captain.
-He is a right-handed middle order batsman and an off-spinner.
-He was a key member of the West Indies team that won the 2012 ICC World Twenty20 and 2016 ICC World Twenty20, and was named man of the match in the final of both tournaments, becoming the first man to achieve the feat, and to this date remains the only man to do so.
+He is a right-handed middle order batsman and off-spinner.
+He was a key member of the West Indies team that won the 2012 ICC World Twenty20 and 2016 ICC World Twenty20, and was named man of the match in the final of both tournaments, becoming the first, and to-date the only, man to achieve the feat.

 Samuels made his Test debut in Australia in 2000, and his One Day International debut against Sri Lanka in Nairobi during the ICC Knockout Trophy the same year.

 In 2013 he was named one of the Wisden Cricketers of the Year.
 He was one of the franchise players for the inaugural Caribbean Premier League.
 In 2016 the West Indies Cricket Board named Samuels as the ODI Player of the Year and the Cricketer of the Year.

 On 4 November 2020, Samuels announced his retirement from professional cricket.
 He had already informed CWI about his retirement in June 2020.

 Personal life

-During January 1981, Samuels was born in Kingston to parents Philip and Daphne.
+Samuels was born in Kingston to parents Philip and Daphne.
 He has seven siblings; four brothers and three sisters.
 He is also the younger brother of Robert Samuels, a former cricketer who played for the Windies.
 Additionally, he attended Kingston College and soon became a member of the Melbourne Cricket Club.